tbegum17/QA-DevOps-Project-2/README.md

 ## Author - Tasnim Begum
 ## Project Objective
 - Create an application that has four microservices which interact with one another to make objects using some defined logic.
-- The application will be a books generator to show the different books that are going to be released
+- The application will be a books generator to show the different books that are going to be released as well as a date for them to be released.

 ### Microservice Architecture
 - Front-end (Service 1):